boltlang/Bolt/README.md

 ## FAQ

-### What made you write Bolt?

-Because I was tired of writing applications in the horror that JavaScript is.
-Moreover, I usually write these applications by myself, so I have to be clever about how they will be implemented.

 ### Why should I choose Bolt over JavaScript?

 Bolt was made to make writing user-interfaces dead-simple, while also making